vieux/docker/docs/man/docker-run.1.md

                                'host': use the host network stack inside the container.
 Note: the host mode gives the container full access to local system services such as D-bus and is therefore considered insecure.

 **-P**, **-publish-all**=*true*|*false*
-   When set to true publish all exposed ports to the host interfaces.
+   When set to true, publish all exposed ports to the host interfaces.
 The default is false.
 If the operator uses -P (or -p) then Docker will make the exposed port accessible on the host and the ports will be available to any client that can reach the host.
 To find the map between the host ports and the